 - Your annual gross revenues are at least $25 million.

-- You obtain personal information of at least 50,000 California consumers (meaning residents, homeowners, or devices) per year.
+- You buy, receive, or sell personal information of at least 50,000 California consumers (meaning residents, homeowners, or devices) per year.

 - At least 50% of your annual revenue is generated from selling California residents’ personal information.